Alex Bowman: Cup Series

 On January 30, 2015, it was announced that Bowman would drive the full 2015 NASCAR Sprint Cup Series season in the No. 7 car for Tommy Baldwin Racing.
 He failed to qualify for the Daytona 500 after he was caught up in a multi-car wreck in his duel race.
 In New Hampshire, his car erupted in flames after rubber from a blown tire got into the engine.
 He was able to return to the track.
-On the final lap, he blew a tire causing to smack the wall before the caution came out.
+On the final lap, he blew a tire, causing him to smack the wall before the caution came out.
 On January 21, 2016, Bowman parted ways with Tommy Baldwin Racing, losing his Sprint Cup ride.